-The protection of your privacy as well as the safeguarding of all business data is very important for us in the processing of personal data and is taken into account in our business processes.
-Our Privacy Statement will inform you in detail of how we treat your data.
+The protection of your privacy as well as the security of all business data when processing personal data is an important concern for us, which we consider in our processes.
+Here we inform you in detail about the handling of your data.

 Neue Straße 7

 Telefon: +49 2331 4709-0

 Telefax: +49 2331 4709-202

 The data protection officer can be reached at: Dr. Ralf W. Schadowski

 1. Rights of the data subject (Art.
 15. GDPR)

 In the following, we will inform you about your data subject rights.
 You can exercise these rights at any time and contact us directly for this purpose.
 If you request these rights from us, we will examine them in detail, considering the associated legal requirements and conditions.
 If necessary, we will request further information from you.
 We will explain the results of our examination and our procedure for fulfilling your request to you in detail.
 It is possible that we will not be able to fully comply with your requests in the way you would like.

 This should not prevent you from claiming your rights from us or from inquiring with us in this regard.
 We will be happy to answer any questions you may have.